top of page

 What is the difference between a midwife and a doula?

-Midwives are highly trained medical caregivers, and replace a physician or obstetrician for normal pregnancy and birth.
+Midwives are highly trained and skilled medical caregivers and replace a physician or obstetrician for normal pregnancy and birth.
 A doula fills a support role.

 Will a doula support me if I have an epidural?

-Whether planned or unplanned, the doula will help you mentally prepare for surgery while providing comfort, support and encouragement.
-Often a caesarean birth is an unexpected situation and new mothers are left feeling unprepared, disappointed, and lonely.
-A doula will support you in the prior to your birth, in the recovery room and postpartum.
-Whether planned or unexpected, a doula will provide support in the event of a caesarean birth.
+Whether planned or unplanned, I will help you mentally prepare for surgery while providing comfort, support, and encouragement.
+A caesarean birth is usually an unexpected situation and new parents are left feeling unprepared, disappointed, and lonely.
+I will support you before going into the operating room, in the recovery room, and postpartum.

 DAE 2021-2022.png